You Only Live Once (song)

 "You Only Live Once" is song by American rock band the Strokes.
-It is the opening track on their third studio album, First Impressions of Earth (2005).
+It is the opening track on their third studio album, First Impressions of Earth.
 The song was written by Julian Casablancas with production from David Kahne and Gordon Raphael.
-It was released as the third and final single from the album on September 6, 2006 by RCA and Rough Trade Records.
+It was released as the third and final single from the album in 2006 by RCA and Rough Trade Records.
 They have performed this song on several programs, including The Tonight Show with Jay Leno and Late Night with Conan O'Brien.

 A cover of Marvin Gaye's "Mercy Mercy Me" was recorded as a B-side and features Eddie Vedder of Pearl Jam sharing vocals with Casablancas, while Josh Homme (of Queens of the Stone Age, Them Crooked Vultures and Eagles of Death Metal) plays drums alongside Fabrizio Moretti.

 When the song was released as a single, the Strokes launched Operation You Only Live Once prompting all of their fans to call and request the single on radio stations.
 Their goal was to try to get out the word of the new single as fast as possible, by spreading the song by word of mouth.
 The Strokes' Myspace page asked all users to put the song in their profile in an attempt to spread the single among the online community.

-Demo version: "I'll Try Anything Once"
+"I'll Try Anything Once"

-An early demo version of the song, titled "I'll Try Anything Once", is included as one of the B-sides on the "Heart in a Cage" single.
+An alternate version of the song, entitled "I'll Try Anything Once", is included as one of the B-sides on the "Heart in a Cage" single.
 It features Nick Valensi playing electric piano while Casablancas sings.
 Some of these lyrics were also present when the Strokes played the song for the BBC's Radio 1 Session, which aired on March 8, 2006.

+Though this version is officially claimed to be the original demo track, it was actually recorded after "You Only Live Once".
+This was done as the band needed an additional B-side, and Casablancas wanted to use lyrics from an earlier draft of the song, prior to it being edited and shortened to be more pop.

+Casablancas played the song live on the tour for his solo album, Phrazes for the Young.
+He also performs the song on his live album, Live from Electric Lady Studios, WRXP New York.
+Artists who have covered the song include Haim and Clairo.

 The soundtrack to Sofia Coppola's 2010 film Somewhere included "I'll Try Anything Once".
 The song also featured prominently in the film's trailer.

 This version of the song also featured at the end of the 4th episode in series 4 of ITV's Secret Diary Of A Call Girl.